BYU-PRISM/GEKKO/docs/ml.rst

    then it provides an uncertainty.
 Some methods may increase runtime of the process, especially if the training set is large for the model.

-.. py:class:: Scaler = ML.CustomMinMaxGekkoScaler(data,features,label)
+.. py:class:: model = Gekko_Scaled_Model(gmodel,scaler_x=None,scaler_y=None)

-.. container:: cell markdown

-   This scaler wraps around a dataset and scales it for use of neural networks or models wrapped in the scaler wrapper.
-It provides the same functionality as the min-max scaler in `scikit-learn`, except it is performed with Gekko variables.
+   This interface wraps any gekko interface-model with scalers from sklearn.
+A scaler can be provided for the input and/or output.
+   Sklearn's MinMaxScaler and StandardScaler are currently supported.

+   `gmodel`: a ML model (listed above) already interfaced into Gekko.

+   `Gekko_Model`: Gekko model solver object (created by `GEKKO()`).

+   `scaler_x`: sklearn scaler object for the input features.

+   `scaler_y`: sklearn scaler object for output features.

 Example problem
 ------------